HGAN-SDEs: Learning Neural Stochastic Differential Equations with Hermite-Guided Adversarial Training: Introduction

 \section{Introduction}

-Stochastic Differential Equations (SDEs)~\cite{ito1944, stratonovich1964new, ocone1988stochastic} are widely used to model dynamic systems under random fluctuations.
+Random fluctuations are ubiquitous in complex dynamical systems across fields such as finance~\cite{xu2024plutus,xu2025finripple}, physics~\cite{ph1}, and biology~\cite{bio1}.
+To capture these dynamics, Stochastic Differential Equations (SDEs)~\cite{ito1944, stratonovich1964new} serve as a powerful tool for rigorous modeling and analysis.
 However, they rely on predefined drift and diffusion functions, which are rarely observable and cannot be specified in advance.
 This mismatch limits their applicability in real-world modeling.
 Neural stochastic differential equations (Neural SDEs)~\cite{tzen2019neural} address this issue by integrating neural networks with SDEs, enabling drift and diffusion dynamics to be learned from data.

 Training Neural SDEs is notoriously difficult because exact likelihoods are intractable.
 GANs~\cite{kidger2021neural} provide a likelihood-free alternative by matching trajectory distributions through a parametric discriminator.
 Prior work has employed CDE-based discriminators, but such approaches are often unstable and computationally expensive, limiting scalability.
 We therefore seek a discriminator design that remains likelihood-free while incorporating tractable approximations of SDE dynamics.
 To this end, we propose a novel GAN framework based on neural Hermite functions.
 Hermite functions approximate SDE transition probabilities, enabling the discriminator to effectively assess whether a generated path aligns with the underlying DGP.
 In addition, their statistical properties enhance optimization stability and computational efficiency.